rerun-io/rerun/docs/content/howto/configure-viewer-through-code.md

 ## Blueprint API overview

 All blueprint APIs are in the [`rerun.blueprint`](https://ref.rerun.io/docs/python/stable/common/blueprint_apis/) namespace.
-In our python examples, we typically import this using the `rrb` alias:
+In our Python examples, we typically import this using the `rrb` alias:

 ```python
 import rerun.blueprint as rrb
 ```

-The python blueprint API is declarative and object-centric.
+The Python blueprint API is declarative and object-centric.
 There are 3 main types of blueprint objects you will
 encounter:

--   `Blueprint`: The root object that represents the entire viewer layout.
+-   `Blueprint`: The root object that represents the entire Viewer layout.
 -   `Container`: A layout object that contains other containers or views.
 -   `SpaceView`: A view object that represents a single view of the data.